 The Scholastic Summer Read-a-Palooza Challenge is a free program designed to be both educational and fun to help prevent the effects of the summer slide—the learning losses that can occur during the summer months.
 Over the course of 18 weeks, kids can enter their summer reading minutes online, unlocking digital rewards as they complete weekly reading challenges; and access book excerpts, videos, and other summer-exclusive content.
 Children create an account (per their parent’s permission) on Scholastic’s website and log their reading times into the system.
 Prizes are awarded throughout the course of the program and kids get a chance to beat the world record.
 The program runs from May 4 through September 4, 2020.

-Parents can download Chuck E. Cheese’s Reading Bookmarks and use them to motivate their children to read this summer.
-For each book your child reads, they can receive 5 Chuck E. Cheese’s tokens to redeem at a location near them.
-Chuck E. Cheese ‘s Reading Rewards Calendar is another program where kids can earn 10 free Chuck E. Cheese tokens for reading each day for 2 weeks.
+Chuck E. Cheese ‘s Reading Rewards Calendar is a program where kids can earn 10 free Chuck E. Cheese tokens for reading each day for 2 weeks.
+Parents nees to download the printable rewards calendar and take it in person to their nearest Chuck E. Cheese for redemption.